 Tadelakt is an amazing waterproof finish for lime plaster.
 It is a non-toxic finish which involves burnishing with an olive oil soap for many hours.

-I wanted to tadelakt the backsplash of my kitchen, but since we used clay in the living space and could not match the lime plaster to the clay plaster colour, I ended up using clay plaster in the kitchen.
+I wanted to tadelakt the backsplash of my kitchen, but since we used clay in the living space and could not match the lime plaster to the clay plaster color, I ended up using clay plaster in the kitchen.

 Alex plastered my kitchen (pictured below) and burnished the plaster, which smoothed it a little, but did not make a huge difference.